Open an existing sbt project

 An sbt shell is embedded in the sbt project and is available on your project start.
 You can use the sbt shell for executing sbt commands and tasks, for running, and debugging your projects.

-To start the sbt shell, press Ctrl+Shift+S (for Windows) or Cmd+Shift+S (for Mac OS X).
-Alternatively, click on the toolbar located on the bottom of the screen.
+To start the sbt shell, press Ctrl+Shift+S (for Windows) or ⌘+⇧+S (for macOS).
+Alternatively, click on the toolbar located at the bottom of the screen.

-To use the sbt shell for build and import procedures, select the Use sbt shell for build and import (requires sbt 0.13.5+) option located in the sbt settings and perform steps described in the Run a Scala application using the sbt shell section.
-Note that sbt versions 0.13.16.+ / 1.0.3.+ are recommended.
+To use the sbt shell for build and import procedures, select the Use sbt shell section located in the sbt settings and perform steps described in the Run a Scala application using the sbt shell section.

 To use the sbt shell for debugging, refer to the debugging with sbt shell section.